 Passion is the fuel that drives commitment and determination necessary to succeed on the entrepreneurial journey.
 As an entrepreneur, you have to appreciate what you do, and it starts with knowing why you went into the business.

-One trait that is common with many successful entrepreneurs is that they are masters of self-discipline.
+One trait that is common to many successful entrepreneurs is that they are masters of self-discipline.
 In the beginning, the entrepreneur is motivated and puts in the hours as well as the work to turn the business into a successful venture.
 The early stages are full of intrigue, and the entrepreneurs feed off the intrigue.

 It takes a high level of self-discipline to maintain the motivation in any situation of the businesses whether things are good or going bad.
 Self-discipline is the trait that carries the entrepreneur through when the glamor and the motivation of being an entrepreneur are waning.
 It makes sense to be self-disciplined and self-denial to achieve a much bigger reward especially when it comes to finances.